Tuition and Financial Aid

 Because the University of Dayton is a private university, students who receive Post-9/11 GI Bill® benefits are subject to a maximum tuition and fee reimbursement per academic year (Aug.
 1 through July 31).
 The amount of the national cap changes each year on Aug.
 1, and benefits are available to be used from Aug.
 1 to July 31 of the following year.

 When VA benefits are calculated, the amount of this national cap must be expended before Yellow Ribbon Program benefits can be awarded.

 What is the Yellow Ribbon Program (YRP)?

 The Yellow Ribbon Program allows degree-granting colleges and universities to voluntarily enter into an agreement with the VA to fund tuition and fee expenses that exceed the national maximum per academic year.

 Participating institutions choose their contribution amount, and the VA matches that amount and issues payment directly to the school.
 There are a limited number of Yellow Ribbon awards available.
 For additional information on available benefits and eligibility for the Yellow Ribbon Program, visit the U.S. Department of Veterans Affairs website.

 Does University of Dayton participate in the Yellow Ribbon Program (YRP)?

 The University of Dayton is proud to be a Yellow Ribbon Program participant.
 Applications are accepted on a first-come, first-served basis.
-Please visit Yellow Ribbon Program at Dayton for more information.
+Please visit the University of Dayton’s Yellow Ribbon Program page for more information.

-Please contact a Flyer Student Services Counselor for questions about using military benefits.
-You may call Phone Number:1-937-229-4311, email email@example.com for assistance, or visit the Dayton Veterans Services page.
+Please contact a Flyer Student Services counselor for questions about using military benefits.
+You may call 937-229-4311 or email email@example.com for assistance, or visit the Dayton Veterans Services page.